I'm an incoming freshman! Do I have to wait until after my first semester?

 I am a part time student.
 Can I still apply?

 Yes!
-Please list your expected graduation semester in your application so we can place you in the correct studio.
+Please list your expected graduation semester in your application so we can place you in the correct studio group or academic plan.

-I'm over 90 credits and just found out about this!
+I'm over 90 credits (senior standing) and just found out about this!
 Can I still apply?

-For those in their final semester of school, we suggest completing your current degree, applying to become a second degree student at a CUNY college, and then applying to GSP as a second degree student.
+For CUNY students in their final semester of school, we suggest completing your current degree, applying to become a second degree student at a CUNY college, and then applying to GSP or EMP as a second degree student.
 Seniors in relevant adjacent degrees will only be admitted dependant on program needs.
 We will send out notifications in September if there are any spaces available for seniors.

 Why should I study games?